jensecj/code-challenges/README.md

-This repository contains individual solutions to different programming challenges, and some common "interview-type" problems.
+Some solutions to programming challenges, and common interview-type problems.

-Focus is on solving the problems in a simple and legible manner, performance is tertiary concern.